 This task provides a tree diagram showing the different places that children will be going to on a school trip.
 At random, half of the group will be chosen to go to the countryside and half to the city; these probabilities are already entered on the diagram.

-Further information is given about the places the children will visit and the question requires students to fill in the empty boxes on the tree (part a).
-They are then asked to calculate the probability that a child visits one particular place (part b).
+Further information is given about the proportion of children visiting different places, and the question requires students to fill in the empty boxes on the probability tree (part a) and they are then asked to calculate the probability that a child will visit one particular place (part b).
 At random, children are selected to visit three different places in the countryside and four different places in the city, so different fractions will need to be entered.

-Entering the probabilities in the boxes is comparatively easy: the fraction to be entered in the three top boxes is 1/3 and 1/4 in the bottom four boxes.
-The probability that Freya will go to the art gallery is more complex, as the fractions 1/2 and 1/4 need to be multiplied together to give 1/8.
-Some students find calculating the probability of compound events difficult, and tend to add the two fractions rather than multiplying them.
+Entering the probabilities in the boxes is comparatively easy: the fraction to be entered in the three top boxes is $\frac{1}{3}$ and $\frac{1}{4}$ in the bottom four boxes.
+The probability that Freya will go to the forest trail is more complex, as the fractions $\frac{1}{2}$ and $\frac{1}{3}$ need to be multiplied together to give $\frac{1}{6}$.
+Some students find calculating the probability of compound events difficult and tend to add the two fractions rather than multiplying them.